HPSCTerrSys/clm5_0/README.md

 - **readParamsMod**

 ## Usage
-1. Clone the repository
+1. Clone the repository.
 2. Modify the extracted parameters in the CLM parameter file as needed.
-3. Rebuild the CLM model to apply changes
+3. Rebuild the CLM model to apply changes.
+4. Run ensemble simulations with your desired configurations.

 ## Caution
 If you are not interested in perturbing the soil hydraulic parameters in **SoilStateInitTimeConstMod**, use the default module.